 Since there’s no one else in the office that interests either of us, Mame and I become fast friends.
 She has a disinhibition, a flair for shock value and linguistic ornamentation that I’ve never encountered.
 She looks a tad like Aretha Franklin, and wears muu-muus with cardigans and a short brown wig that’s often askew.
 Her voice is loud and carries across crowded rooms, and there’s an aura of fun, rascality and fearlessness about her.
 My 18-year-old self is fascinated.

 “Mister Edwards,” she says one Monday, using the nom-de-phone I’ve adopted since my surname is so difficult, “I went to a muvvah-lous party the other evening.
 Such beautiful people in attendance.”
 She flashes a coy grin, to acknowledge the inherent pretentiousness of her tale.
-“As is customary at such gatherings the various guests polarized into separate conversational groups.
+“As is customary at such gatherings the various participants began to polarizes into separate conversational unit.
 And the particular coterie to which I gravitated” — pause for full effect — “were the intellectuals.
 And we began to discuss my favorite topic of conversation: theatricality.
-You know, dramaturgy.”
+You know,” — another dramatic pause –“dramaturgy.”

-“Good Afternoon, Madam,” she begins, an Hawaiian lilt in her voice, crossed with a thespian’s plummy panache, “This is Miss Jackson for the Lincoln Training Center for the Mentally Retarded and Handicapped.
+“Good Afternoon, Madame,” she will begin, an Hawaiian lilt in her voice, crossed with a thespian’s plummy panache, “This is Miss Jackson for the Lincoln Training Center for the Mentally Retarded and Handicapped.
 We are raising much-needed funds for our school by selling subscriptions to Life magazine — a magnanimous portion of which sustains our center and benefits the needy and disadvantaged.”

 “Madam, these are my words.
 I am an English major!”